WWE, Hulk Hogan end ties after transcript of racist tirade surfaces

 Hogan’s lawyer David Houston said on Friday someone had leaked the sex tape which was sealed under court order.

-In announcing his departure from WWE, Hogan apologised for the language he used and said he was disappointed with himself.
+In announcing his departure from WWE, Hogan apologized for the language he used and said he was disappointed with himself.

 “This is not who I am.
 I believe very strongly that every person in the world is important and should not be treated differently based on race, gender, orientation, religious beliefs or otherwise,” Hogan said.